mardiros/tursu/docs/source/advanced_datatable.md

     ...
 ```

 And that's it.
-Now Tursu will provide data_table mapped to your given models.
+Now Turşu will provide data_table mapped to your given models.

 ```{important}
 At the moment, nested model are not implemented in Tursu.